Mahón

-Mahón (/es/), officially Maó (/ca/, /ca-ES-IB/; formerly spelled Mahó), and also written as Mahon or Port Mahon in English, is the capital and second largest city of Menorca.
-The city is located on the eastern coast of the island, which is part of the archipelago and autonomous community of the Balearic Islands.
+Mahon, historically known as Port Mahon in English, officially and in Catalan Maó (/ca-ES-IB/, /ca-ES-IB/; formerly spelled Mahó), is the capital and second largest city of the island of Menorca, Spain.
+The city is on the eastern coast of the island, which is part of the archipelago and autonomous community of the Balearic Islands.

-Mahón has one of the longest natural harbours in the world: 5 km long and up to 900 m wide.
+Mahon has one of the longest natural harbours in the world: 5 km long and up to 900 m wide.
 The water is deep but remains mostly clear due to the port's enclosed nature.

-Mayonnaise is considered to have originated in Mahón.
+Mayonnaise is considered to have originated in Mahón, and gotten its name from it.

 Its population in 2021 was estimated to be 29,125.

 History

 The name's origin is attributed to the Carthaginian general Mago Barca, brother to Hannibal, who is thought to have taken refuge there in 205 BC.
 After the fall of the Western Roman Empire, it became part of the Eastern Roman Empire; it suffered raids from Vikings and Arabs until the Islamic Caliphate of Córdoba conquered it in 903.

-Mahón was captured in 1287 from the Moors by Alfonso III of Aragon and incorporated into the Kingdom of Majorca, a vassal kingdom of the Crown of Aragon.
+Mahon was captured in 1287 from the Moors by Alfonso III of Aragon and incorporated into the Kingdom of Majorca, a vassal kingdom of the Crown of Aragon.
 Its harbour, one of the most strategically important in the western Mediterranean, was refortified.

 In 1535, the Ottomans, under Hayreddin Barbarossa, attacked Mahón and took 600 captives as slaves back to Algiers, in the Sack of Mahon.